cbctl/mnt/_posts/2020-11-05-cairngorms.md

 got swept away.

 A bit melodramatic, I know.
-But by 9pm the wind had picked up and was lifting my tent so much that I honestly wondered whether the weight of me inside would enough to hold it down all night.
+But by 9pm the wind had picked up and was lifting my tent so much that I honestly wondered whether the weight of me inside would be enough to hold it down all night.
 By 10pm I had to get out and check my lines.
 3 out of 6 stakes had been dragged up, so I staggered about in the gale, tightening everything and weighing every stake and guy-out with the biggest rocks that I could lift.